siddharth200750/SIHoceammonitoringsystem/README.md

 Installation:
 - install pip
 - (optional) create a py venv to keep it simple
-- run this command in cmd in this folder: <br> pip install -r requirements.txt
+- run this command in cmd in the folder: <br> pip install -r requirements.txt
 - also install spacy nlp by : <br>
 python -m spacy download en_core_web_sm